lexi-rabie/internship-prep-project/README.md

 Happy to discuss any of this.
 If there's anything I approached the wrong way or could have done better, I'd love to hear it.
 =======
-# internship-prep-project
-Government of Canada bond yield dashboard built with Dash and QuantLib.